kristianmandrup/cream/README.markdown

 * scope  : The scope folder under views to copy the partials to, fx 'admin'
 * --haml : Use HAML as template language

+_Note_: This *views* generator is based on a similar generator from the devise project.
+It might be removed in the near future as these menu items would make more sense as simple view helpers (suggestions?).

 ## Note on Patches/Pull Requests ##